Board of Directors

 Bradley Carlson is a real estate developer, investor and community activist with wide-ranging experience in business, philanthropy and the nonprofit sector.
 Bradley is a founding board member of Development in Gardening (DIG).
 He is a managing partner of Fortis Development Group, a firm that specializes in creative infill projects in emerging urban neighborhoods.
 Their latest project, 250 Wynwood, is a boutique mixed-use building located in Miami's burgeoning Wynwood Arts District.
 He previously served as board president of Stonewall Community Foundation, New York City's LGBTQ public charity, and currently serves as a board member of the National LGBTQ Task Force, the nation's oldest omnibus gay civil rights organization.
 He has worked as a program officer for The New York Community Trust, the country's third largest community foundation, where he developed new funding initiatives and helped budget approximately $100 million in annual giving.
 Brad holds a master’s degree in public policy from Harvard University’s John F. Kennedy School of Government, a B.S. in journalism and psychology from the University of Wisconsin, Madison, and has completed programs in finance and private wealth management at New York University and the University of Pennsylvania’s Wharton School of Business.
 He enjoys downhill skiing, architecture and design, time with his dog, Elmo, and traveling the world with his partner, Austin.
 He has visited DIG projects in Dakar and Ziguinchor, Senegal.

-Over a career span of thirty-five years, Paulette Nichols provides strategic planning and programme policy advice to international organisations engaged in the delivery of development aid and humanitarian assistance.
-Working first for Non Governmental Organisations (Operation Crossroads Africa, American Friends Service Committee, USA for Africa and Africare), she has recently retired from over twenty years of service with UNICEF assigned to English, French and Portuguese-speaking countries coordinating health, education, water, and capacity development programs.
+Over a career span of thirty-five years, Paulette Nichols provides strategic planning and program policy advice to international organizations engaged in the delivery of development aid and humanitarian assistance.
+Working first for Non Governmental Organizations (Operation Crossroads Africa, American Friends Service Committee, USA for Africa and Africare), she has recently retired from over twenty years of service with UNICEF assigned to English, French and Portuguese-speaking countries coordinating health, education, water, and capacity development programs.
 She managed the global program policy and procedures unit during the last 5 years of tenure with UNICEF.
-Since retirement from UNICEF, she still consults with UN and NGO organizations and presently holds a Planning, Monitoring and Evaluation position with the Secretariat of OECS (Organization of Eastern Caribbean States) in St. Lucia.
-Paulette is a mother, grandmother and avid gardener..
+Since retirement from UNICEF, she has consulted with UN and NGO organizations and presently holds a Planning, Monitoring and Evaluation position with the Secretariat of OECS (Organization of Eastern Caribbean States) in St. Lucia.
+Paulette is a mother, grandmother and avid gardener.